alan-turing-institute/AutisticaCitizenScience/project-communications/twitter/draft-tweets.md

 We have opportunities within the project to work on website development, community or project management.
 If you feel like you specialise or want to develop in any of these opportunities, please message us and we can find a great time to onboard you #autspaces #research #project # skillsanddevelopment

 Our newsletter is out.
 To receive updates on our project please sign up to it.

+## Draft Ireegular Tweets

+**Why we do what we do**

+To include direct quotes from contributors of the project.